-Regarding the components granted in 2020, around 19% of the employees (which are not part of the identified staff) received variable remuneration too, and 84% from these received a variable remuneration up to 15% of their fixed remuneration granted for the same period.
+Regarding the components granted in 2021, around 23% of the employees received variable remuneration too, and 82% from these received a variable remuneration up to 15% of their fixed remuneration granted for the same period.
 There were no situations where the above-mentioned ceillings were exceeded.

-When the granting conditions are fulfilled, variable remuneration awarded on performance criteria to an Identified Staff member will be for maximum 60% unconditional and for minimum 40% deferred over a period of three years.
+When the granting conditions are fulfilled, variable remuneration awarded on performance criteria (individually, of the business line and of the Bank, on the whole) to an Identified Staff member will be for maximum 60% unconditional and for minimum 40% deferred over a period of three years.
 If in a given year an Identified Staff member is awarded a total variable remuneration of more than EUR 300,000 (or equivalent) - gross, 40% will be unconditional and 60% deferred.